codepoet80/webos-catalog-backend/README.md

 While this project represents the back-end (and web-based front-end) of App Museum II, it depends on archived content that lives on one or more hosts that may be different than the back-end.
 By changing the WebService/config.php file you can point to different hosts for each set of content.

 + **AppMetadata**: Detailed app meta data for each app.
 Available in this [GitHub repository](https://www.github.com/codepoet80/webos-catalog-metadata).
 + **AppImages**: Art (icon and screenshot) files for each app.
-Available in this [archive]().
+Available in this [archive](https://1drv.ms/u/s!Av5IQUxnr8DUj6JRBurzQFBNbg0WOQ?e=gICebV).
 + **AppPackages**: Installable IPKs (apps) preserved from the HP/Palm App Catalog.
-Available in this [archive]().
+Available in this [archive](https://1drv.ms/u/s!Av5IQUxnr8DUj6JRBurzQFBNbg0WOQ?e=gICebV).

 The entire App Museum II is currently hosted at [appcatalog.webosarchive.com](http://appcatalog.webosarchive.com).

+A Mirror is available at: http://museum.weboslives.eu/AppPackages/

-Please contact the curator if you wish to host a mirror.
+Please contact the curator if you are able to host a mirror.

 The full historical dataset includes other files that, for various reasons, are not a part of the Museum.
-These files are also a part of this [archive]().
+These files are also a part of this [archive](https://1drv.ms/u/s!Av5IQUxnr8DUj6JRBurzQFBNbg0WOQ?e=gICebV).

 ## What is This?